JuhoTheOhjelmoija/EnergyRacer/README.md

 ## Description

 EnergyRacer is a modern web application built with Next.js and Supabase that gamifies the tracking of energy drink consumption.
-Users can scan QR codes from energy drinks to log their consumption, track their caffeine intake, and earn achievements based on their consumption patterns.
+Users can log their energy drinks to log their consumption, track their caffeine intake, and earn achievements based on their consumption patterns.

+Currently this only works in Finland

 ### Key Features

-- QR code scanning for easy drink logging
 - Real-time caffeine tracking
 - Achievement system with various categories
 - User profile management